guesant/encrypta/README.md

 * ### What's the difference?
   * ### Random Shift
-    Instead of using a plain-alphabet for the displacement (abcde...), Encrypta uses a random alphabet with 65 latin-characters.
-You can generate another one at any time.
-This alphabet is called Kutter.
+    Instead of using a plain-alphabet for the displacement (abcde...), Encrypta uses a list of 65 characters.
+You can generate another at any time.
+This list is called Kutter.

   * ### Support all alphabets and symbols EncryptaEngine uses the base64 encoding method.
 It converts the characters into text-mode representations.
 That is, EncryptaEngine supports Chinese language, Russian language, emojis etc.